November 26th, 2013

 - On February 3rd, 2002, Tim Eyman called up David Ammons of the Associated Press and confessed to having taken more than $150,000 of his own supporters’ donations for his personal use… and then lying about it for months.
 “This entire charade was set up so I could maintain a moral superiority over our opposition, so I could say our opponents make money from politics and I don’t,” Eyman told Ammons.
 Eyman admitted that going forward, he wanted to be well-paid: “I want to continue to advocate issues and I want to make a lot of money doing it.”

 - On April 18th, 2012, in an email to petition crew chiefs, Eyman associate Eddie Agazarm addressed complaints that petitioners were not being paid to collect signatures for I-517 by claiming that the inevitable passage of the initiative would make the signature gathering business more lucrative, and that this would be good for the very petition workers he exploits.
 He wrote: “Somebody said that they’d have to be asking their people to work I-517 for free.
 That is definitely not the case as ALL petitioners and ALL managers will get paid very handsomely once I-517 passes.
 Think of the extra money we ALL make when we can work big turf ALL the time.
 Think of the money we can ALL make when we have petitioning year round.
 Think of all the extra petitions we can carry.
 Oh… we are gonna get paid for sure.”

 The Public Disclosure Commission continues to actively investigate a complaint filed by Sherry Bockwinkel in August of 2012 that alleges numerous public disclosure laws were violated by Eyman, Agazarm and their associates during the I-517 signature drive, including failure to timely report contributions and expenditures.

-NPI will be monitoring the status of the investigation and urging the PDC to thoroughly investigate all of the allegations.
+NPI is monitoring the status of the investigation and urging the PDC to thoroughly investigate all of the allegations.